Retirement Isn't Free—But Your 401(k) Match Is

 Understand the Value of an Employer Match

-A 401(k) or similar employer-sponsored retirement plan can be a powerful resource for building a secure retirement—and an employer match can add a substantial amount to an employee's nest egg.
-Let's assume you are 30 years old, make $40,000 and contribute 3 percent of your salary ($1,200) to your 401(k).
-And, only for the sake of this example, let's also assume you continue to make the same salary and same contribution each year until you are 65.
+A 401(k) or similar employer-sponsored retirement plan can be a powerful resource for building a secure retirement—and an employer match can add a substantial amount to your nest egg.
+Let's assume you are 30 years old, make $40,000 and contribute 3 percent of your salary—$1,200—to your 401(k).
+And, for the sake of this example, let's assume you continue to make the same salary and the same contribution each year until you are 65.
 After 35 years, you will have contributed $42,000 to your 401(k).

 Recognize the Tax Advantages